fatfish-lab/aquarium-documentation/src/web/workspaces/assetsmanager.md

 This workspace is dedicated to the management of your assets.
 It is the place where you will create, edit, and delete your assets.

-You can also manage libraries from here.
+You can regroup assets into [Library](../items/library) to regroup them by type.
+> Example: character, props, environment, etc.

 ![Assets manager](/_medias/assetsmanager.png)